WICG/pending-beacon/README.md

 However, it should not be constructed directly.
 Use [`PendingGetBeacon`](#pendinggetbeacon) or [`PendingPostBeacon`](#pendingpostbeacon) instead.

+The entire `PendingBeacon` API is only available in [Secure Contexts](https://w3c.github.io/webappsec-secure-contexts/).

 ##### Properties

 The `PendingBeacon` class define the following properties:

 * `url`: An immutable `String` property reflecting the target URL endpoint of the pending beacon.
+The scheme must be **https:** if exists.
 * `method`: An immutable property defining the HTTP method used to send the beacon.
   Its value is a `string` matching either `'GET'` or `'POST'`.
 * `backgroundTimeout`: A mutable `Number` property specifying a timeout in milliseconds whether the timer starts after the page enters the next `hidden` visibility state.